matt-j-e/ts-javascript-basics/README.md

 }
 ```

-Create a tsconfig.json file with the command
+Create a `tsconfig.json` file with the command

     tsc --init

-Edit tsconfig.json file as follows:
+Edit `tsconfig.json` file as follows:

     "rootDir": "./src",` [and uncomment]
-    "esModuleInterop": true,` [probably already  set to this]
+    "esModuleInterop": true,` [and uncomment - probably already set up like this]

 Use ES6 import statements at the top of your test files.
 Eg. for `numbers.test.ts`: